-Medicare Part C provides all the benefits of Medicare parts A and B. These plans also often offer additional benefits, such as dental, vision, and prescription drug coverage.
+Medicare Part C provides all the benefits of Medicare parts A and B, also known as original Medicare.
+These plans also typically offer additional benefits, such as dental, vision, and prescription drug coverage.

-For Medicare Part C, the Centers for Medicare and Medicaid Services (CMS) contracts with public or private organizations to offer a variety of health plan options, such as:
+For Medicare Part C, the Centers for Medicare and Medicaid Services (CMS) contracts with public or private organizations to offer a variety of health plan options.